doga6488/8-Queens-Problem-Using-Hill-Climbing/README.md

 ### Algorithm
+In order to examine collapses simplier we only consider vertical movements(the quenns will not move diagonally)

+1. For every queen on the board, calculate the number of collapses if it moves to an empty square on its column
-1 Calculate all collapses for every piece if a queen  move to another piece which shares the same coloumn with the queen 2 Evaluate the collapsses by finding minimum
+2. Evaluate the collapsses by finding minimum
-	2.1 if(There are equal collapses pick one randomly)
+	2.1. if(There are equal collapses pick one randomly)
-3 Perform movement by changing reagarding queens row number on the array 4 Assess the movement by examining whether there is a decrease on number of collapses
+3. Perform movement by changing reagarding queen's row number on the array
-	4.1 if it equals then examine by counting this particular situation (in order to avoid shoulders) 4.2 if it increase, on the other hand, start over by generating new queen positions 5 Do again until encounter 0 collapse movement
+4. Assess the movement by examining whether there is a decrease on number of collapses 4.1 if it is equal then examine by counting this particular situation (in order to avoid shoulders) 4.2 if it increase, on the other hand, start over by generating new queen positions
+5. Do again until encounter 0 collapse movement

 ### FlowChart Of the Algorithm
 ![chess_flowchart](https://user-images.githubusercontent.com/26219239/55834218-0efd2e80-5b22-11e9-8f66-a44ebdbf7bf5.png)